 Manufacturing companies are very dangerous to work in, given the heavy use of large machinery and vehicles.
 The number of injuries occurring in manufacturing industries worldwide is not to be neglected.
 Health and safety managers are responsible for ensuring that hazards are dealt with, and risks are minimized.

 Most of the incidents that can occur are related to falls, contact with machinery or objects, and lifting and handling.
 Given the high severity of these incidents, it is morally and legally obligatory for manufacturers to prevent the risk of harm to their employees.
-And EHS management systems can help organizations do so.
+Environmental, Health, Safety, and Quality (EHSQ) management systems can help organizations do so.

-You can always run a manufacturing business without EHS software, but you won’t be as efficient, and you will certainly make many mistakes.
-However, EHS can track regulatory data and requirements more carefully and help manufacturers reduce risks and ensure compliance.
+You can always run a manufacturing business without EHSQ software, but you won’t be as efficient, and you will certainly make many mistakes.
+However, EHSQ can track regulatory data and requirements more carefully and help manufacturers reduce risks and ensure compliance.
 Moreover, it helps improve your safety and environmental performance and discover opportunities to reduce costs.

-Below are a few benefits of applying EHS systems in your manufacturing company:
+Below are a few benefits of applying EHSQ systems in your manufacturing company: